Shorter Presentations

 Many teen clients seem unwilling, unengaged, or uninterested in therapy.
 That doesn’t mean they’re resistant, though.
 It means they don’t want to talk about their feelings with a stranger, learn shrink-wrapped coping skills, or identify measurable treatment goals.
 What teen would?

-Want more?
-This presentation is also offered in a three hour format, for a deeper exploration of the topics covered.
+This presentation is also offered in a three hour format,

 ENGAGING AVOIDANT TEENS: AN ATTACHMENT BASED APPROACH TO BUILDING THERAPEUTIC ALLIANCE